sguiderk/frontend-challenge-v1/README.md

 ## Ux concept

-* I've adapt a font size & icon size for providing the Typography concept
+* I've adapted the font & icon size for providing the Typography concept.
-* I've put the add friend button & field validation for name & gender , however the users can use the application with effortless due the Usability concept
+* I've put the add friend button & field validation for name & gender , however the users can use the application with effortless due the Usability concept.

 ## Screenshot and demonstration of this app